Passion for Water Quality, Innovation and Collaboration Drives Us

 Tom Ford, Executive Director, The Bay Foundation, and Part-Time Faculty LMU Frank R. Seaver College, Faculty Affiliate Environmental Science

-Dr. James Landry, Chair of Chemistry and Biochemistry, and Chair of the Health and Human Sciences Department,
+Dr. James Landry, Professor of Chemistry and Biochemistry, Chair of the Health and Human Sciences Department, and Director of the Environmental Science Program